Are you considering living in Luton?

 There are times when renting is a better option.

-Whatever your reasons for wishing to rent in Luton, one thing is for sure, there are plenty of options available as Zoopla are currently advertising 416 homes for lease.
+Whatever your reasons for wishing to rent in Luton, one thing is for sure, there are plenty of options available in the area.

-If it’s a one-bedroom place you are on the hunt for they dominate the local rental market and are available for between £496-£591pcm.
+If it’s a one-bedroom place you are on the hunt for they dominate the local rental market with plenty of stock.

-The stock of larger three- and four-bedroom homes are not as prevalent as one beds, however those that are available start from £1216pcm.
+The stock of larger three- and four-bedroom homes are not as prevalent as one beds, however thereare still plenty of options available.

 Living in Luton ensures that great education provisions are given to all ages!